Sherman5A/usw-interactive-systems-coursework/report/report.md

 Life stage        Married with 3 children and 5 grandchildren

 Description       Ieuan is an 81 year old pensioner.
 Ieuan and his wife remain fiercyly independent, and very
-                  active within the communicty despite their age.
+                  active within the community despite their age.
 He started work in Port Talbot Steelworks, but then worked as a Police Officer, and finally a guard in the Royal Mint.
-However, recently Ieuan experienced some small health issues, inspring him to rethink his will.
+However, recently Ieuan experienced some small health issues, inspiring him to rethink his will.
                   He wants to leave large portion for his children and grandchildren, but he has decided to set aside some money for charitable causes.

 Owns pets         None, but used to have several dogs

 Digital literacy  Very little.
 Ieuan used computers for a short time before retirement.
+He owns a mobile phone
+                  which he uses for phone calls.
+For his emails, Ieuan uses a tablet, on account of his eyesight.

 Web usage         Extremely little.
 Ieuan accesses a basic email account for communication, but nothing else.